Maintenance

 If the matting and timber posts are damaged because of the above this will void the warranty of the product.

 Monitor for signs of subsidence and areas where there is grass growth.
-This may occur in areas of heavy use resulting in compaction of the soil and may also indicate that the critical fall height (CFH) may have been compromised.
+This may occur in areas of heavy use resulting in compaction of the soil and may also indicate that the impact attenuation of the surface may have been compromised.

 If this should occur, we may recommend the Grass Grow Through Mats are reinstated.
 This will involve the lifting or removal of the matting in the critical areas and the ground being re-levelled.
 The area can then be returfed or re-seeded before the matting is re-laid.